mysterious-coding/base_entranced/README.md

 Set to 0 so you don't lose points when you SK.

 ####"Joined the red/blue team" message
-See when someone joined a team in the center of your screen.
+See when someone joined a team in the center of your screen in siege mode.

 ####Pause / unpause
 Use command /pause or /unpause (also can be called as vote) to stop the game temporarily.